Preparing for the Collapse of the Petrodollar System

 On August 15, 1971, under the leadership of President Richard M. Nixon, Washington chose to maintain its reckless consumption and debt patterns by detaching the U.S. Dollar from its convertibility into gold.
 By "closing the gold window," Nixon destroyed the final vestiges of the international gold standard.
 Nixon’s decision effectively ended the practice of exchanging dollars for gold, as directed under the Bretton Woods agreement.
 It was in this year, 1971, that the U.S. dollar officially abandoned the gold standard and was declared a purely "fiat" currency.
 (A "fiat" currency is one that derives it value from its sponsoring government.
 It is a currency issued and accepted by decree.)

-Here's a brief 2 minute excerpt of the actual televised speech delivered by President Nixon on August 15, 1971 in which he ended the U.S. Dollar's convertibility into gold.
+Here's a brief 2-minute excerpt of the actual televised speech delivered by President Nixon on August 15, 1971 in which he ended the U.S. Dollar's convertibility into gold.

 As all other fiat empires before it, Washington had come to view gold as a constraint to their colossal spending urges.
 A gold standard, as provided by the Bretton Woods system, meant that America had to attempt to publicly demonstrate fiscal restraint by maintaining holistic economic balance.

 By “closing the gold window,” Washington had affected not only American economic policy — it also affected global economic policy.
 Under the international gold standard of Bretton Woods, all currencies derived their value from the value of the dollar.
 And the dollar derived its value from the fixed price of its gold reserves.
 But when the dollar’s value was detached from gold, it became what economists call a “floating” currency.
-(By “floating,” it is meant that a currency is not attached, nor does it derive its value, from anything externally.)
+(By “floating,” it is meant that the currency is not attached, nor does it derive its value, from anything externally.)
 Put simply, a “floating” currency is a currency that is not fixed in value.

 Like any commodity, the dollar could be affected by the market forces of supply and demand.
 When the dollar became a “floating” currency, the rest of the world’s currencies, which had been previously fixed to the dollar, suddenly became “floating” currencies as well.
 (Note: It did not take long for this new system of floating currencies with floating exchange rates to attract manipulation by speculators and hedge funds.
-Currency speculation is, and remains, a threat to floating currencies.
+Currency speculation is and remains, a threat to floating currencies.
 Proponents of a single global currency use the current manipulation of currency speculators to promote their agenda.)

 In this new era of floating currencies, the U.S. Federal Reserve, America’s central bank, had finally freed itself from the constraint of a gold standard.
-Now, the U.S. dollar could be printed at will — without the fear of having enough gold reserves to back up new currency production.
+Now, the U.S. dollar could be printed at will — without the fear of not having enough gold reserves to back up new currency production.
 And while this new-found monetary freedom would alleviate pressure on America’s gold reserves, there were other concerns.

 One major concern that Washington had was regarding the potential shift in global demand for the U.S. dollar.
 With the dollar no longer convertible into gold, would demand for the dollar by foreign nations remain the same, or would it fall?